vEnhance/1802/src/flux.typ

 while $dif S$ represents the absolute value with $dif u dif v$ tacked on.

 The reason people will separate it like this is to make the geometry a bit easier to think about.
-Remember from back in @sec-cross that a cross product has two pieces of information: a _direction_ (meant to give two right angles) and a _magnitude_ (meant to interpret area).
+Remember from back in @ch-cross that a cross product has two pieces of information: a _direction_ (meant to give two right angles) and a _magnitude_ (meant to interpret area).
 The point of separating the shorthand is to make these correspond to $bf(n)$ and $dif S$ respectively.